 To get between central Athens and the rest of the city you'll most likely need to drive yourself or use the transit network to get around since some attractions are not within walking distance from one another.
 It is recommended to not rent a car if you don't have to since there are sometimes reckless drivers in the Athens city center.
 As for public transit, remember to be on the lookout for the taxi scams that we mentioned above, especially around the Athens international airport.

 Just like in other European cities, pickpockets often strike on public transit.
-Be extra careful when using the metro system or buses since it is easier for thieves to steal your things in crowded areas.
-If a local comes up and tries to distract you, be careful because they may be working in a group to steal your things while you aren't paying attention.
-To protect your valuables you can either leave them in a luggage locker or consider investing in a backpack that is slash-resistant and has secure pockets.
+Be extra careful when using the metro system or buses since it is easier for pickpockets to steal your things in crowded areas.

 Important emergency numbers in Athens

-Although everyone hopes for a trouble-free vacation you never know what could happen, and there are risks of being robbed or scammed in everyday life.
+Although everyone hopes for a trouble-free vacation you never know what could happen.
 If something happens during your time in Athens, Greece you can contact their emergency services for help.
 Here are some important numbers to keep in mind, and keep note of your home country's embassy number when traveling.

 - Emergency: 112